goodbye-angel/blackjaq/README.md

 If the player reaches a win or lose condition, the game will reset and the user may play again.

-##Rules
+## Rules
 -The user must place an initial bet, and may continue to bet throughout the round.
 -Aces have a value of 1 at all times.
 -The user loses if they lose all their money.
 -The user wins if they reach $300.

-##Technologies Used
+## Technologies Used
 Blackjaq was built using HTML, CSS, JavaScript, and jQuery.

-##Future improvements
+## Future improvements
--Aces worth 1 or 11 depending on circumstances
+- Aces worth 1 or 11 depending on circumstances
--Red suit symbols for hearts and diamonds
+- Red suit symbols for hearts and diamonds
--Image for the back of cards
+- Image for the back of cards
--Functionality for split and double
+- Functionality for split and double
--Modals to replace pop-ups
+- Modals to replace pop-ups

-##About the styling
+### About the styling
 I grew up playing card games on Windows 95, and wanted to emulate the simple, blocky, colorful style of those games.
 Nostalgia!

-##Author
+### Author
 This game was built with lots of love by Jaq Dunham as a project for the Web Development Immersive Remote program at General Assembly in November, 2017.